Skip to navigation

 The pink Ajmeri City Gate

-At this point it's worth mentioning the heat wave.
-Unseasonable and unwelcome, it had by 27 May claimed 136 lives, 86 of which were in Rajasthan.
-The highest temperature recorded in the country was 49.5°C, Delhi had its hottest May day on record, and when I'd passed through Bharatpur on the way from Fatehpur Sikri to Jaipur, the mercury had been hovering at 49°C (120°F).
+At this point it's worth talking a bit more about the heat wave.
+Unseasonable and unwelcome, it has already claimed 136 lives, 86 of them in Rajasthan.
+The highest temperature recorded in the country so far has been 49.5°C, Delhi recently had its hottest May day on record, and when I passed through Bharatpur on the way from Fatehpur Sikri to Jaipur, the mercury was hovering around 49°C (120°F).